lede-project/source/README.md

 **We strongly recommend first building firmware with our configuration and THEN adding your own customizations**

+Recommended computer specs:

+* At least 4GB RAM
+* At least a Quad Core CPU - the more cores the better

 ## Using the Docker Image

 The Docker image takes care of all environmental configuration and is the recommended method.
 We recommend getting familiar with how Docker before trying this procedure.